 6. Be patient.
 Your mood matters.

-I don’t know why the tension is so high during family pictures, but I am well aware of the phenomenon.
+I don't know why tension runs so high during family pictures, but I am well aware of the phenomenon.
 My family is no exception!

 To combat this, you have to make a conscious effort to be positive and upbeat.
-Your kids will pick up on your mode, whether is be happy & upbeat or negative & grudging.
-If you’re having fun, it will show in your pictures!
+Your kids will pick up on your mode, whether it's happy & upbeat or negative & grudging.

 Whatever happens, try to remember that your mood matters, and will absolutely influence your family.